 4.9 Local Transportation Improvements; Fair Share Traffic Fees.
 In addition to all applicable traffic impact fees pursuant to Santa Clara Code Section 17.15.330, Developer agrees to the total sum of up to Six Million One Hundred Thousand Sixty Two Thousand Three Hundred and Ninety Six Dollars (\$6,162,396) ("Fair Share Traffic Fees") payable to the City to mitigate the Project's contributions to certain local and regional intersection improvements identified in the EIR and further specified and allocated in Exhibit B ("Allocation of Fair Share Traffic Fees").
-The Fair Share Traffic Fees.
+The Fair Share Traffic Fees shall be payable at the times and in the amounts shown on Allocation of Fair Share Traffic Fees.
 At the Developer's option, Developer may pay Fair Share Traffic Fees in cash when due, or by use of a bond or letter of credit, to be credited proportionately to such intersection improvement or otherwise subject to the provisions of this Section 4.9.
-In the event the City permits the Developer to build any local transportation improvement from traffic fees paid to City by properties not associated with the Project and which benefit from the improvements over and above the Project's fair share, Developer 's fair share when those properties develop.
+In the event the City permits the Developer to build any local transportation improvement from traffic fees paid to City by properties not associated with the Project and which benefit from the improvements over and above the Project's fair share, Developer's fair share when those properties develop.